Weight loss surgery

 Lifelong support and care

-In addition to our skilled surgeons, nurses and dietitians, a bariatric patient navigator will help guide you through every phase of your journey, and ensure you have access to our exclusive resources, including:
+In addition to our skilled surgeons, nurses and dietitians, a bariatric patient advocate will help guide you through every phase of your journey, and ensure you have access to our exclusive resources, including:

 - Specially equipped private hospital rooms